- Email me

 PS WordPress informs me this is my 500th post.
 Which must indicate somethingorother about progress!

-authors, creativity, culture, dreams, Fix and Finish With Confidence, guest post, guest posts, how to write a novel, literature, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, publishing, Roz Morris, self-publishing, sharing news, tad, update, Women Writers, Women Writers Women Books, Women Writers Women Books blog, writing, writing a novel - Nail Your Novel, writing life
+authors, creativity, culture, dreams, Fix and Finish With Confidence, guest post, guest posts, how to write a novel, literature, My Memories of a Future Life, publishing, Roz Morris, self-publishing, sharing news, tad, update, Women Writers, Women Writers Women Books, Women Writers Women Books blog, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 I’ve got a couple of slightly apparitional guest spots around the web today.
 I’m at Candace Austin’s Tumblr blog, Past Life Ponderings.
 Her novel is about past lives and she collects other authors who play with those ideas.
 She’s also keen to know about our own claims to former lives … come this way…